azoth-lang/azoth.language.reference/src/internal-references.md

 Internal references are implicitly convertible to stack references.
-When this is done, the compiler will infer that the resulting stack reference is safe to return from the function as it refers to a value on the heap that will be kept live as long as the reference exists.
+When this is done, the compiler will infer that the resulting stack reference is safe to return from the function as it refers to a value on the heap that will be kept alive as long as the reference exists.